What is culture index?

 When employees express, how do you measure their sentiments?
 There is no designated scale to do it.
 But you can analyze it with a culture index.
 You can analyze and know whether what they feel is good, bad or neutral.
 The index also offers a benchmark that can be compared to internally and externally both.

 The index might suggest that something is not working right with the organization.
 For example, employees are not engaged enough, because they don’t receive enough feedback from their managers.
 Lack of feedback translates into low levels of inspiration and employee engagement.

 Why is culture index important?

 Let’s imagine two organizations- A and B. Organization A has extremely high employee turnover, lack of employee Net Promoter Score and is low in levels of engagement.
 This has increased both the product and human resources costs.
 Most people in the team are new and have no idea what is going on.

-On the contrary, there is organization B, who has no such problems.
+On the contrary, there is organization B, that has no such problems.
 Instead, employees in this organization enjoy coming to work, are highly motivated, take responsibilities of the tasks assigned to them and are proactive.

 What makes organization B stand out?
 What do you think they are doing right to retain their top talents.
 How are they engaging their employees?
 Why are the employees happier than in organization A?
 The reasons can be many and well-distinguished but what stands out always is workplace culture.